-2. Chicken, Rice and Vegetables
+2. Chicken, Rice & Vegetables

 3. Greek Yogurt and Dried Fruit

-Dried fruit is high in sugar and high in calories- when it comes to dieting dried fruit is generally avoided, however this food is great to be consumed in measured amounts pre workout to give a quick source of simple sugar.
+Dried fruit is high in sugar and high in calories- when it comes to dieting dried fruit is generally avoided, however, this food is great to be consumed in measured amounts pre workout to give a quick source of simple sugar.
 Consuming dried fruit with Greek yogurt can also provide the body with a source of protein to help optimise your workout.
 Consume a meal like this 1-1.5 hours before a workout.

 4. Porridge and Oatmeal

-Porridge and oatmeal is the ultimate pre workout breakfast!
+Porridge and oatmeal are the ultimate pre workout breakfast!
 This pre workout food contains complex carbohydrates and is also a great source of the soluble fibre Beta glucan.
 By consuming oats around 2 hours before a workout, you’ll be able to satisfy your hunger throughout your workouts, whilst getting a great source of slow releasing energy.
 Try adding a scoop of protein powder to your porridge!
 That way you’ll also get a great source of protein and muscle protecting amino acids.

 5. Fruit Smoothies

 Many people think fruit smoothies are great tasting and super healthy.
-Whilst smoothies do provide a series of micronutrients that are beneficial for health and wellbeing, they are also full of sugars including fructose.
+Whilst smoothies do provide a series of micronutrients that are beneficial for health and well-being, they are also full of sugars including fructose.
 This means that smoothies are often high in calories and what are often mistaken as drinks are actually meal replacements!
-However, consuming a fruit smoothie pre workout is a great pre workout meal option that can provide you with a good source of fast acting glucose.
+However, consuming a fruit smoothie pre workout is a great pre workout meal option that can provide you with a good source of fast acting glucose